Bonnie-Block/bab-cnf-gotests/README.md

 * `CNF_GOTESTS_SRIOV_SMOKE` - If this variable is set to true then sriov suite will be running in smoke mode.
 Default value false.
 Allowed value: `export CNF_GOTESTS_SRIOV_SMOKE="true"`

 ##### MetalLB suite environment variables:
-* `METALLB_ADDR_LIST` - is used to create the metalLB L2 address pool.
+* `METALLB_ADDR_LIST` - is used to create the metalLB L2 and BGP service address pool.
 These addresses are specific to the Helix TLV lab.
-If no IP environmental variable is present the MetalLB L2 test cases are skipped.
+Addresses include both IPv4 and IPv6 for Single Stack and Dual Stack deployments.
+If no IP environmental variable is present all MetalLB test cases are skipped.
 * `FRR_IMAGE` - path where to download the frr image (default `docker-registry.upshift.redhat.com/cng-gotests/frr:stable_7.5`)

 ##### CNF-TESTS suite environment variables: